PE Grant/Sports Premium Funding

 - Purchase waterproof clothing, so that children can engage in outdoor physical activities in all weathers.

-- Develop access to a wider range of sports off-site, including sailing, rock climbing, trampolining and scooting
+- Develop access to a wider range of sports off-site for all children, including sailing, rock climbing, trampolining

 - Further develop inter-school competitive sports events including participation with regional events